 “People often confuse what’s urgent with what’s important.”

 Important are those activities that contribute to your long-term goals and ambitions.
 These are the tasks you were hired to perform.
 These tasks are not easily delegated to someone else and are strongly related to your company’s success.
 Important tasks often require a lot of expertise, focus, and concentration — for example, developing a new product or writing a proposal.
 When you immediately react to all urgent matters and switch continuously between your task at hand and your inbox, these important tasks suffer.
+Should you than not open your inbox?

 How do others deal with their inbox?